The Solidify modifier takes the surface of any mesh and adds depth, thickness to it.

-Choose a different material to use for the new geometry; this is applied as an offset from the original material of the face from which it was solidified.
+Choose a different material slot index to use for the new geometry.
+This is applied as an offset from the original material of the face from which it was solidified.

 These are clamped to the top-most and bottom-most material slots.

-In order to maintain precise wall thickness in every case, we would need to add/remove faces on the offset shell, something this modifier does not do since this would add a lot of complexity.
+In order to maintain a precise wall thickness in every case, we would need to add/remove faces on the offset shell, something this modifier does not do since this would add a lot of complexity.
 The best option to preserve wall thickness is complex mode with constraints thickness mode, but it is also not guaranteed to work perfect in every case.